AmericanPresidentJimmyCarter/yasd-discord-bot/README.md

 ## Changelog

+- 2022-09-11: Add optional NSFW spoiler filter and NSFW wordlist filter.
+Added the ability to set default steps and queue any quantity of images on a per user basis with a new flag.
 - 2022-09-06: Added the ability to change make images of any size and riff into different sizes ("outriffing").
 - 2022-09-05: The `sd-lite` branch has been merged upstream, so now low VRAM is available with docker images too.
 - 2022-08-30: `optimized-sd` branch has moved to `sd-lite` branch, which will be merged upstream.
 Includes small bugfixes and enhanced interpolation.
 Upstream docker image is now functional, so instructions have been added for installing that.